Blotch3D/Blotch3D/readme.md

 -   Dynamically transform a texture on a surface.

--   Use with WPF and WinForms on Microsoft Windows.
+-   Use with WPF Core and WinForms Core.
 (Also see
     <https://github.com/sqrMin1/MonoGame.Forms>)

 -   Detect sprite radius collisions.